appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/minio-migration.md

 ### Update Packages

-Although it's rare, update may have new packages or package updates.
-Those are the tools that self-hosted Appcircle depends on.
-So they should be kept up-to-date same as Appcircle server.
+Although it's rare, updates may have new packages or package updates.
+Those are the tools that the self-hosted Appcircle depends on.
+So they should be kept up-to-date, just like the Appcircle server.

 :::caution

-You need to have root access on your system for this step.
+You need to have root access to your system for this step.
 Being able to run `sudo` is sufficient for the following step. (sudoer)

 :::